Thank you for your interest in joining CUBaC! If you have the talent and motivation to be in the team, then we want to see you play!

-The Main Squad's weekly training programme includes 2 coached on-court sessions, up to 3 off-peak sessions, and coached strength & conditioning training.
+The Main Squad's weekly training programme includes 2 coached sessions as well as off-peak sessions for individual training and development.

 The Development Squad is for those who are almost at the standard of the Main Squad.
-This group trains on-court once per week on Saturday mornings and is also invited to our shared strength & conditioning training (although while COVID-19 limits the capacity, Main Squad has priority for this session).
+This group trains on-court once per week on Saturday mornings.
 See training.

 What competitions does CUBaC compete in?

 The Main Squad has a men's and a women's team in BUCS, which both compete in Midlands 2B.
 We also have a men's team and mixed team in the South Cambs League, both in the Premiership.
 However, the most important fixture of the year is the Varsity Match against Oxford!
 See competition.

 The Development Squad does not compete for CUBaC, however many members compete regularly in the College League.

 Club membership is almost all-inclusive.
 The yearly Main Squad subscription fee of approx. £180-200 includes all court, shuttle, coaching, transport and match expenses for 2.5 terms of badminton.
 While this may seem high, remember that many badminton clubs do not include shuttles, matches or transport in their membership subs.
 This fee is subsidised significantly by the University and it would be impossible to play as much badminton as cheaply elsewhere in Cambridge.